sophie-aubert/floodit/ARCHIDEP.md

 [error] Postgrex.Protocol (#PID<0.351.0>) failed to connect: ** (Postgrex.Error) FATAL 28P01 (invalid_password) password authentication failed for user "minesweeper"
 ```

-It means that the Minesweeper application or its database migration scripts
+It means that the Flood It application or its database migration scripts cannot
-cannot connect to the database:
+connect to the database:

 - Are you sure that you followed all the setup instructions and performed all
   necessary configuration?
-- Did you properly create the `minesweeper` PostgreSQL user and database?
+- Did you properly create the `floodit` PostgreSQL user and database?
-- Did you properly configure the database connection URL in the Minesweeper's
+- Did you properly configure the database connection with the
-  `config/local.exs` file or with the `$MINESWEEPER_DATABASE_URL` environment
+  `$FLOODIT_DATABASE_*` environment variable or via the
-  variable?
+  `backend/config/application-default.local.yml` file?

   Are you using the correct password?

 > Just like the PHP todolist required the correct configuration to successfully
-> connect to its MySQL database, the Minesweeper application also requires the
+> connect to its MySQL database, the Flood It application also requires the
 > correct configuration to connect to its PostgreSQL database.

 ### :boom: `:eaddrinuse (address already in use)`

+TODO: try to run the application on the same port twice

 If you see an error similar to this when running the application: